bashir-CSE/ALOHA-Bangladesh-Autometic-Requisition-System/README.md

 - **Unique Requisition ID:** Each requisition is assigned a unique ID for easy identification.
 - **Responsive Design:** The web interface is designed to be responsive and works on various devices.

-## Setup and Deployment

-To use this system, you need to:

-1.  **Create a Google Sheet:**
-    *   Create a new Google Sheet with the following sheets:
-        *   `Sheet1`: To store the raw requisition data.
-        *   `Sheet2`: To log the requisition details and PDF links.
-        *   `Sheet3`: To store the list of branches, branch codes, and items.
-    *   Update the `spreadsheetId` in the `Code.gs` file with the ID of your Google Sheet.

-2.  **Create a Google Drive Folder:**
-    *   Create a folder in Google Drive where the generated PDFs will be stored.
-    *   Update the `folderId` in the `Code.gs` file with the ID of your Google Drive folder.

-3.  **Deploy as a Web App:**
-    *   Open the Google Apps Script editor.
-    *   Go to `Deploy` > `New deployment`.
-    *   Select `Web app` as the deployment type.
-    *   Configure the web app settings, ensuring that it is accessible to the intended users.
-    *   Deploy the web app.
-You will get a URL that you can share with the users.

 ## Usage

 1. Open the web app URL in a browser.